-John had never told anyone in authority at his school that he was being bullied (typical of children with autism) and he had disclosed little of what was happening to him to his parents.
+John had never told anyone in authority at his school that he was being bullied (typical of autistic children) and he had disclosed little of what was happening to him to his parents.
 John did not fully understand what was meant by bullying and why other students were treating him badly.
 He knew it felt bad, he knew it created a great deal of anxiety for him, he knew that he excluded himself to avoid being hurt, and he knew that school was a place he did not want to attend.

 What is Bullying?
 What does Bullying look like?